In the Easter holidays, we headed to Cambridge to visit the Sedgwick Museum of Earth Sciences and it was fantastic!

 The Sedgwick Museum of Earth Sciences

 We picked the Sedgwick Museum of Earth Sciences for today because they advertised a children’s dinosaur egg event.
 Turns out I should have read the small print a little better though!
-They don’t actually have any dinosaur eggs there and the activity was actually to make your own out of paper plates.
+They don’t actually have any dinosaur eggs there.
+The activity was to make your own out of paper plates.

-I shouldn’t start on a negative note though because the Sedgwick Museum is actually incredible!
+I shouldn’t start on a negative note, though because the Sedgwick Museum is actually incredible!
 We stepped through an archway, away from a busy road and found ourselves in a quiet courtyard surrounded by imposing university buildings.
-To our left we spotted a dinosaur sculpture and stone steps guarded by carved bears and we new we were in the right place.
+To our left, we spotted a dinosaur sculpture and stone steps guarded by carved bears, and we knew we were in the right place.

 The Sedgwick Museum provides some fantastic resources to guide children around the museum.
 I didn’t try to engage Ted.
-They were aimed at older kids but I did pick some up to look at later.
-There’s also a few little things around for them to do, particularly in the newer section off to the right where they also had the egg craft activity running.
-To be honest though, Ted was happy enough running round from exhibit to exhibit with an equally excited Dad in tow.
+They were aimed at older kids, but I did pick some up to look at later.
+There are also a few little things around for them to do, particularly in the newer section off to the right where they also had the egg craft activity running.
+To be honest, though, Ted was happy enough running around from exhibit to exhibit with an equally excited Dad in tow.

 Ted (age 3) liked the dinosaurs, the interactive displays and the fossils.
-Ted did not like some of the drier displays and leaving.
+Ted did not like some of the drier display cases and leaving.
 May (age 11 months) liked dragging her mum the length of the museum.
 May did not like being told not to bang on the glass.

 The Sedgwick Museum versus The Natural History Museum

 The other thing the Sedgwick Museum has over the NHM dinosaur gallery is the sheer number of fossils on display.
-The NHM has the big stuff and the fancy interactive displays but for me the small things are fascinating.
-If I hadn’t been being dragged around by a nearly walking 11 month old intent on using her new shoes to get up and down the stairs I would have been studying the displays of fossil footprints.
-I realise that’s pretty niche, trust me there’s loads of cool stuff!
+The NHM has big stuff and the fancy interactive exhibits, but for me the small things are fascinating.
+If I hadn’t been being dragged around by a nearly walking 11-month-old intent on using her new shoes to get up and down the stairs, I would have been studying the displays of fossil footprints.
+I realise that’s pretty niche, trust me there’s loads of cool stuff.

-Check opening times before you go!
-It’s a small museum so it has limited opening.
+Check opening times before you go.
+It’s a small museum so it has limited opening times.

 The Sedgwick Museum is on Downing Street, right in the centre of Cambridge.
-It’s really easy to get to if you are visiting or staying in Cambridge.
+It’s straightforward to get to if you are visiting or staying in Cambridge.
 It is one of several University museums on the street.

-You could certainly combine a visit to the Sedgwick Museum with a visit to the other museums on Downing Street.
-The Museum of Zoology is very good too.
-I would like to visit the Museum of Archaeology and Anthropology just the other side of the courtyard.
+You could undoubtedly combine a visit to the Sedgwick Museum with a visit to the other museums on Downing Street.
+The Museum of Zoology and the Museum of Archaeology and Anthropology are both excellent too.

 The Sedgwick Museum is completely FREE!